eyob-boye/esp32_tinypy_helloworld/README.md

 Once Makoo is complete, then you can run `make flash` to let loose the esp-idf build system.
 Note that, before you run `make flash` make sure that tools required by the esp-idf are available from the command line.
-It might be of interest to you now I do it
+I for example run the `prepare_shell_path.bat` to add the compiler and tools on the path.
+Take a look a this file for some details.

 How does scons know how to do all of this?
 - "scons" does not know anything about components.
 But we have extended scons